 0 Comments

+So....what are Keep the Sheep banging on about and why is live ex so important?
+Who knows?
+There is clearly a huge demand and a lucrative market for exported mutton making a mockery of the necessity to send live sheep.
+So, the obvious choice is to Kill the Sheep here....!
 In an opinion piece in Splash 24/7 (Live Animal Exports: False Hopes on a Dying Fleet) , experienced former AAV Dr Lynn Simpson aired similar views to long time exporter and export veterinarian Dr Tony Brightling.
 Both argue that regardless of legislation, the trade is dying due to lack of ships.
 Both have proposed similar reasons for that.
 Dr Simpson points out that Australia is not even a big world player in live sheep export terms these days.
 If we examine that point further and compare number of sheep exported from each country in 2023, Australia comes in at number 7:

 Millions of Live Sheep exported per country 2023 Sudan 5 Somalia 4.5 European Union 2.8 Romania 2.3 Spain 1.4 Jordan 1.3 (so why do we export live sheep to Jordan and where are Australian sheep going really?)
 Australia 0.68 CEO of ALEC Mark Harvey Sutton has hit back and claimed Tony Brightling, an experienced live export figure is “Drastically off course” with his analysis of the viability of the live sheep export trade.
 In an odd statement, Harvey Sutton claimed that Brightling "has twice now commented in support of Labor’s malign ban on live sheep exports".
 Even if we ignore the wording, this is a strange assertion as no-one reading the two Brightling opinion pieces would find any support of Labor's legislative changes.
 Both pieces would appear to claim that the trade is dying anyway and would seem (to an non-exporter) to be urging farmers not to invest in fighting something not worth fighting for and to suggest farmers move on, get more money out of the government, change practices etc rather than being hurt emotionally and financially by a trade that is dying with or without Labor's legislation.